-A section may be counted in more than one category.

-The number of sections adopted in order to compl y with:

-Federal statute: New 1 Amended Repealed

-Federal rules or standards: New 1 Amended Repealed

-Recently enacted state statutes: New 1 Amended Repealed

-The number of sections adopted at the request of a nongo vernmenta ıl entity:

-New Amended Repealed

-The number of sections adopted on the agency's o own initi ative:

-New 1 Amended Repealed

-The number of sections adopted in order to clarify , stream line, or ref orm agency pro cedures:

-New Amended Repealed

-The number of sections adopted using:

-Negotiated rule making: New Amended Repealed

-Pilot rule making: New Amended Repealed

-Other alternative rule making: New Amended Repealed

-Date Adopted: February 7, 2024 S ignature: ,

-Name: Kelly Susewind Maly- Sureum)

-Title: Director ///
+Note: If any category is left blank, it will be calculated as zero.
+No descriptive text.
+Count by whole WAC sections onl A section may be c istory note.
+The number of sections adopted in order to comply y with: Federal statute: New 1 Amended Repealed 1 Federal rules or standards: New 1 Amended Repealed 1 Recently enacted state statutes: New 1 Amended Repealed 1 The number of sections adopted at the request of a a nongo overnmenta al entity: New Amended Repealed The number of sections adopted on the agency's o own init iative: New 1 Amended Repealed 1 The number of sections adopted in order to clarify , strean nline, or ref orm agency procedu res: New Amended Repealed The number of sections adopted using: Negotiated rule making: New Amended Repealed Pilot rule making: New Amended Repealed Other alternative rule making: New Amended Repealed Date Adopted: January 17, 2025 Signature: / 1 Name: Kelly Susewind Inally Reilin n) Title: Director my under the states of the states

-WAC 220-359-02000Z Columbia River salmon seasons above Bonneville Dam.
+WAC 220-359-02000M Columbia River salmon seasons above Bonneville Dam.

-Notwithstanding the provisions of WAC 220-359-010, WAC 220-359-020, WAC 220-359-030, and WAC 220-359-090, it is unlawful for a person to take or possess salmon, steelhead, sturgeon, shad, carp, catfish, walleye, bass, or yellow perch taken for commercial purposes in Columbia River Salmon Management and Catch Reporting Areas 1F, 1G, and 1H.
+Notwithstanding the provisions of WAC 220-359-010, WAC 220-359-020, WAC 220-359-030, and WAC 220-359-090, it is unlawful for a person to take or possess salmon, steelhead, sturgeon, shad, carp, catfish, walleye, bass, or yellow perch taken for commercial purposes in Columbia River Salmon Management and Catch Reporting Areas (SMRCA) 1F, 1G, and 1H.
 However, those individuals possessing treaty fishing rights under the Yakima, Warm Springs, Umatilla, and Nez Perce treaties may fish for salmon, steelhead, sturgeon, shad, carp, catfish, walleye, bass, or yellow perch under the following provisions:

-- (1) Open Areas: SMCRA 1F (Bonneville Pool) - (a) Season: 6 AM Saturday, February 10 through 6 PM Monday, February 12, 2024. - (b) Gear: Setline gear only. - (c) Allowable sales: Sturgeon from 38 to 54 inches fork length caught in the Bonneville Pool, may be sold or kept for subsistence purposes. - (d) Standard river mouth and dam sanctuary closures remain in place for this gear. - (2) Open Areas: SMCRA 1G, 1H (The Dalles and John Day pools) - (a) Season: 6 AM Tuesday, February 13 through 6 PM Tuesday, February 20, 2024. - (b) Gear: Setline gear only. - (c) Allowable sales: Sturgeon from 43 to 54 inches fork length caught in The Dalles and John Day pools, may be sold or kept for subsistence purposes. - (d) Standard river mouth and dam sanctuary closures remain in place for this gear. - (3) 24-hour quick reporting is required for Washington wholesale dealers for all areas as provided in WAC 220-352-315, except that all landings from treaty fisheries described above must be reported within 24-hours of completing the fish ticket (not 24-hours after the period concludes). - (4) Fish caught during the open period may be sold after the period concludes.
+- (1) Open Areas: SMCRA 1G (The Dalles Pool) - (a) Season: 7AM Saturday, February 1, 2025, until 6 PM Tuesday, February 4, 2025. - (b) Gear: Setline gear only. - (c) Allowable sales: Sturgeon from 43 to 54 inches fork length caught in the The Dalles Pool, may be sold or kept for subsistence purposes. - (d) Standard river mouth and dam sanctuary closures remain in place for this gear. - (2) Open Areas: SMCRA 1F, 1G, 1H (Zone 6) - (a) Season: 6 AM Saturday, February 1, 2025, until 6 PM Friday, March 21, 2025. - (b) Gear: Hoop nets/bag nets, dip nets, and rod and reel with hook and line. - (c) Allowable sales: Sturgeon from 38 to 54 inches fork length in the Bonneville Pool and from 43 to 54 inches fork length in The Dalles and John Day pools may be kept for subsistence purposes.
+Sturgeon within the legal-size limits and caught in the platform and hook and line fishery may only be sold if caught during the open period and open Pool of an open setline fishery.
+Fish landed during the open periods are allowed to be sold after the period concludes. - (d) Standard river mouth and dam sanctuary closures remain in place for this gear. - (3) 24-hour quick reporting is required for Washington wholesale dealers for all areas as provided in WAC 220-352-315, except that all landings from treaty fisheries described above must be reported within 24-hours of completing the fish ticket (not 24-hours after the period concludes). - (4) Fish caught during the open period may be sold after the period concludes.